1itvinka/anastasiya.dev/content/blog/names/index.md

 image: img.jpg
 ---

-This article is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

-Most of the principles below are not language-specific, although I use JavaScript for the code examples.

-In many examples, I use the code from [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).
-It's a fantastic resource for learning how to write clean code in JavaScript — highly recommended!

-### Introduction

 Choosing a good name can take time and effort.
 But it's totally worth it.
 Proper names make it much easier to maintain code.
 If a name requires a comment - it's a bad name.

 ### Main Principles